-“I provide support in the areas of trauma processing, emotional regulation, assertiveness, and emotional skills development.”
+“I provide support in the areas of emotional regulation, assertiveness, and boundary setting.”

 What was your path to becoming a therapist?

 I would say that I have been a therapist my whole life; I recall being very young and providing support to classmates and neighbors.
-I have a deep interest in people's stories and their lives, a burning curiosity of how people's lives worked out the way they did, and a wonderment about what could have helped things turn out differently.
-I originally pursued careers in business and law.
-My jobs morphed into initiatives to provide clients/employees with social emotional support.
-The most challenging clients or partners were assigned to me and we did great together.
-I was able to see the person, the struggle, and the issue from a place of acceptance and efficiency, which helped develop alliances.
+I have a deep interest in people's stories and their lives, a burning curiosity about how people's lives worked out the way they did, and a wonderment about what could have helped things turn out differently.
 I've trained extensively in order to successfully treat the debilitating symptoms/stories that could be burdening you.
-I'm trained in EMDR, DBT life skills, CBT, TF-CBT, MBSR, and loss treatment.
-I have considerable experience in the treatment of anxiety, depression, and emotional dysregulation.
+I have considerable experience in the treatment of anxiety, depression, imposter syndrome, and emotional dysregulation.

 What should someone know about working with you?